Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Imprimitive reflection groups

-\begin{claim} The product of $n-1$ transpositions is an $n$-cycle if and only if the graph associated to a set of transposition in $S_n$ is a tree, where the edge $(a,b)$ is only present if $(ab)$ is one of the $n-1$ transpositions. \end{claim} \begin{proof} By induction: if the product of $n-1$ transpositions is the product of a disjoint $k$-cycle and an $(n-k)$-cycle, then each of these correspond to disjoint trees with $k-1$ and $(n-k-1)$ edges respectively, so the remaining edge must connect the two trees, resulting in a tree with $n-1$ edges, hence the product is an $n$-cycle. \end{proof}
+\begin{claim} The product of\, $n-1$ transpositions is an $n$-cycle if and only if the graph associated to the set of\, $n-1$ transpositions in $S_n$ is a tree, where the edge $(a,b)$ is present if and only if\, $(ab)$ is one of the $n-1$ transpositions. \end{claim} \begin{proof}

+We first check the ``only if'' direction: if the product of $n-1$ transpositions is an $n$-cycle, the associated graph must be connected; since it has $n$ vertices and $n-1$ edges, the fact above implies that it is a tree.
+It remains to prove the ``if'' direction.